FC Barcelona: 1957–1978: Club de Fútbol Barcelona

 With Helenio Herrera as coach, a young Luis Suárez, the European Footballer of the Year in 1960, and two Hungarians recommended by Kubala, Sándor Kocsis and Zoltán Czibor, the team won another national double in 1959 and a La Liga and Fairs Cup double in 1960.
 In 1961, they became the first club to beat Real Madrid in a European Cup play-off.
 However, they lost 2–3 to Benfica in the final.

 Luis Suárez, the first Barcelona player to win the Ballon d'Or.

 The 1960s were less successful for the club, with Real Madrid monopolising La Liga.
-The completion of Camp Nou, finished in 1957, meant the club had little money to spend on new players.
+The completion of the Camp Nou, finished in 1957, meant the club had little money to spend on new players.
 The 1960s saw the emergence of Josep Maria Fusté and Carles Rexach, and the club won the Copa del Generalísimo in 1963 and the Fairs Cup in 1966.
 Barcelona beat Real Madrid 1–0 in the 1968 Copa del Generalísimo final at the Santiago Bernabéu in front of dictator Francisco Franco, with coach Salvador Artigas, a former republican pilot in the Civil War.
 With the end of Franco's dictatorship in 1974, the club changed its official name back to Futbol Club Barcelona and reverted the crest to its original design, including the original letters.

 Johan Cruyff joined in the 1973–74 season.
-He was bought for a world record £920,000 from Ajax.
+He was signed for a world record £920,000 from Ajax.
 Already an established player with Ajax, Cruyff quickly won over the Barcelona fans when he told the European press that he chose Barcelona over Real Madrid because he could not play for a club associated with Francisco Franco.
 He further endeared himself when he named his son "Jordi", after the local Catalan Saint George.
 Next to champions like Juan Manuel Asensi, Carles Rexach and Hugo Sotil, he helped the club win the 1973–74 season for the first time since 1960, defeating Real Madrid 5–0 at the Santiago Bernabéu en route.
 He was crowned European Footballer of the Year in 1973 during his first season with Barcelona (his second Ballon d'Or win; he won his first while playing for Ajax in 1971).
 Cruyff received this award a third time (the first player to do so) in 1974, while he was still with Barcelona.